-CRT (Cathode Ray Tube): The picture tube of a computer monitor or television.
+CRT (Cathode Ray Tube): The picture tube of older computer monitors or televisions, to be distinguished from newer "flat" LCD or plasma screens.

 Cryptography: Technique to scramble data to preserve confidentiality or authenticity.

 Cull (verb): To remove a document from the collection to be produced or reviewed.
 See Data Filtering, Harvesting.